budRich/xfce4-panel-i3-plugins/README.md

 This make the plugins work much smoother with [**i3wm**].
 For it to work you need to have [**i3ass**] installed as well.

-I also identified and fixed a [bug in windowmenu], related to selecting things in the menu with the keyboard.

 Together with the plugins, the script `xfce4-popup-i3-windowmenu`, will get installed.
 The script can be used to bring up the menu without clicking the button.